junghans-schneider/extjs-dependencies/README.md

     entry: [ 'app.js' ],

     resolve: {
-        // The source folders for each class name prefix
+        // The source folders for each class name prefix.
+Optional.
         path: {
             'Ext':   'ext/src',   // Search classes starting with `Ext.` in `ext/src` 'myapp': 'app'        // Search classes starting with `myapp.` in `app`